 b.
 Authorizing local governments to extend the life of successful TIF districts in order to fund affordable or workforce housing developments beyond the statutory 1-year limit.

 c.
 Authorizing local governments to exceed the 12% statutory limit upon the equalized value that can be within TIF districts when funding workforce housing developments.

 d.
 Encouraging local governments to approve affordable housing developments by expanding levy limit flexibility beyond the statutory bonus of $1K per unit.

 e.
-Balancing state pre-emption with WI’s tradition of local control by incentivizing zoning reforms through a menu of choices tied to state funding similar to Utah’s Senate Bill 34.
+Balancing state pre-emption with WI’s tradition of local control by incentivizing zoning reforms through a menu of choices tied to state funding similar AB859 from last session.

-3. Support for property tax fairness and transparency at the local level.
-The dark store strategy is being used throughout WI to force assessment settlements that shift property tax burdens from big box retailers to homeowners and small businesses.
-These tax avoidance moves increase homeownership costs statewide.
+2. Supporting financial stability and sustainability at the local level.
+The COVID-19 crisis has disrupted sources of revenue that support critical local services, including community & economic development efforts.
+In addition, the dark store loophole continues to be used throughout WI to force assessment settlements that shift property tax burdens from big box retailers to homeowners and small businesses.
 APA-WI supports:

 a.
 Closure of the Dark Store and Walgreen’s loopholes by codifying that vacant stores cannot be used as comparables when assessing or valuing commercial property.

-4. Support for multi-modal transportation options and long-term funding solutions.
+3. Supporting equitable multi-modal transportation projects and long-term funding solutions.
 APA-WI supports the #JustFixItWI movement’s call for stable, long-term funding solutions to the state’s infrastructure crisis and our over-reliance upon debt.
 APA-WI supports:

 a.
 Any or all of the user-based revenue solutions (e.g. indexing, tolls, miles-based fees) proposed by the “Filling Potholes” report by the Local Government Institute of WI and the “Keep WI Moving” report by the WI Commission on Transportation Finance and Policy.